Information for Consumers

 Lead Monitoring Results and Status of Orthophosphate Treatment

-In July 2012, EPA received DC Water's most recent report on lead levels in DC drinking water.
-DC Water reported that 90 percent of the samples had lead levels of 3 parts per billion (ppb) or less, below EPA's lead action level of 15 ppb.
-This is the fifteenth monitoring period in a row that DC Water has met the lead action level.
+In July 2014, EPA received DC Water's most recent report on lead levels in DC drinking water.
+DC Water reported that 90 percent of the samples had lead levels of 2 parts per billion (ppb) or less, below EPA's lead action level of 15 ppb.
+DC Water has met the lead action level since 2005.

 Since August 2004, the Washington Aqueduct has been adding orthophosphate to the drinking water as a corrosion inhibitor.
 Orthophosphate is a tasteless, odorless, food-grade additive that is used by many water systems to control corrosion.
 It works by forming a protective coating inside pipes that decreases the amount of lead that leaches from lead service lines and customers' plumbing systems.
 Orthophosphate was added to the entire DC distribution system beginning on August 23, 2004.